George Mitchell (Chesterhall) Ltd v Finney Lock Seeds Ltd: Significance

 George Mitchell was Lord Denning's last judgment in the Court of Appeal before he retired.
-His dissenting opinion, which was upheld by the House of Lords, was partly a riposte to the last century of common law, dating back at least to Printing and Numerical Registering Co v Sampson where Lord Jessel MR had propounded freedom of contract as a core public policy.
+His dissenting opinion, which was upheld by the House of Lords, was partly a riposte to the last century of common law, dating back at least to Printing and Numerical Registering Co v Sampson where Master of the Rolls Lord Jessel had propounded freedom of contract as a core public policy.

 By contrast, Lord Denning thought that the ability of the courts to control unfair terms, now granted through legislation, had made it possible to apply sensible principles when construing contracts.
 There was no need to twist the meaning of words to reach a fair result, if unfair contract terms could be scrapped on the ground that one party had unequal bargaining power.

-However, the contra proferentem rule (as used in Houghton v Trafalgar Insurance Co.
-Ltd to give a "fair result" through an unreasonable interpretation of an exemption clause) still forms part of the European Community's consumer protection law as imposed in the Unfair Consumer Contract Terms Directive.
+However, the contra proferentem rule still forms part of the European Community's consumer protection law as imposed in the Unfair Consumer Contract Terms Directive and retained in UK law by s.
+69 of the Consumer Rights Act 2015.